 One of the nicest things about your service is that I felt totally comfortable expressing every niggle or worry and you listened and took these on board.
 We can’t thank you enough for a ring that will be cherished for the rest of our lives.

 Are we right for you?

 It might seem a bit odd to suggest that maybe EJA isn’t right for you.
-Our experience over the past decade or so is that EJA doesn’t suit everyone.
+Our experience over the past 15 years or so is that EJA doesn’t suit everyone.
 And we think that’s a good thing.